D

 To lower in honor or esteem.
 (MW)

 depreciative (adjective): Expressing a critical or disparaging opinion.
-(OD)
+(NOA)

 dereliction (noun)